Do Ya (The Move song): Jeff Lynne version

 Jeff Lynne re-recorded the song in his own home studio.
 It was released on the compilation album Mr. Blue Sky: The Very Best of Electric Light Orchestra with other re-recorded ELO songs under the ELO name.

 Other versions

 Former Kiss guitarist Ace Frehley covered "Do Ya" on his 1989 solo album Trouble Walkin'.
-Todd Rundgren recorded the song with his band Utopia on the 1975 live album Another Live, and his 1998 album Somewhere/Anywhere, a collection of unreleased tracks, the title of which is a pun on Rundgen's 1972 release Something/Anything?.
+Todd Rundgren recorded the song with his band Utopia on the 1975 live album Another Live, and his 1998 album Somewhere/Anywhere, a collection of unreleased tracks, the title of which is a pun on Rundgren's 1972 release Something/Anything?.
 Rundgren also performed it with Utopia on the 2019 live DVD/CD release recorded at Chicago Theatre in 2018.